The Epstein Saga

 On Endings and Illusions

 Like many others, I am still emotionally and visibly pulled toward justice, first to the real victims—the girls and young women whose dignity, safety, and right to be human were violated.
-That harm does not resolve itself neatly.
-It doesn’t end with headlines, arrests, or even death.
+That harm does not resolve itself neatly, and doesn’t end with headlines, arrests, or even death.
 It lingers.

 Whether Epstein’s death, in whatever form it occurred, constitutes justice is not for me to decide.
 And perhaps that uncertainty is part of the pain.
 But there is no need to speculate endlessly about how this story ends, or to chase theories that offer intrigue without truth.

-So, Epstein death is, in many ways, beside the point.
+So, Epstein’s death is, in many ways, beside the point.
 When the shield breaks, a predator is already finished—not just legally or socially, but psychologically and existentially.

 What remains is the harder, more necessary work: seeing clearly what allowed the harm to persist, and refusing to let it happen again.